-Now that you know a thing or two about all 4 types of tapestries, feel free to pick a yarn and start practising.
+Now that you know a thing or two about all 4 types of tapestries, feel free to pick a yarn and start practicing.

 Uses of Tapestry Weave

 Tapestry weave has proved its importance in the past and in modern times.
 Before now, it was used mainly as insulation for castles, and artworks on the walls.
 In modern times, this weave has proven to be quite versatile.
-Today, a tapestry weave is highly useful in making the following:
+Today, a tapestry weaving techniques are highly useful in making the following:

-Tapestry weaving is a hand-manipulated technique that involves working with one or more discontinuous weft threads, irregularly passing through the warp to build up rows of woven clothes.
+Tapestry weaving is a hand-manipulated technique that involves working with one or more discontinuous weft threads, irregularly passing through the warp to build up rows.

-To begin making a tapestry weave, place your vertical thread known as warp, and the horizontal thread known as weft on a loom in vertical and horizontal patterns, respectively.
-When that’s done, repeat the stop-start pattern as you weave the weft threads under the warp thread, squishing down the weft threads so they’ll all be closely knitted.
+To begin making a tapestry weave, place your vertical thread known as the warp yarn, and the horizontal thread known as weft on a tapestry loom in vertical and horizontal patterns, respectively.
+When that's done, repeat the stop-start pattern as you weave the weft threads under and over the warp thread.
+This can either be done using small bundles or yarn or a tapestry needle.
 This process will help to hide the warp from view.
-Once this is done, you’re ready to be a weaver or not.
-It’s totally understandable if you don’t get this on your first try.
+It is important that your vertical threads have even tension.
+Once this is done, you're ready to be a weaver!

 Challenges of Tapestry Weave

-Beautiful when it’s done, the tapestry weave has a handful of challenges while processing.
-Here is a list of challenges associating with tapestry weaving:
+Beautiful when it's done, the tapestry weave has a handful of challenges.
+Here is a list of challenges associated with tapestry weaving:

-- Before now, the process of tapestry weaving maintains that it can only be woven by hand.
+- Before now, the process of tapestry weaving could only be done by hand.
 However, that has changed to some extent with the invention of modern weaving technologies.
-But for the sake of the many traditional weavers, I’ll hold on to the previous statement.

-Ever saw a runway show and wondered what fabric the models were wearing?
+Ever seen a runway show and wondered what fabric the models were wearing?
 Well, It might just be a tapestry.
 As one of the older forms of woven textile, tapestry weave has gradually gained ground in the fashion scene.
-You probably have admired one of these fashion pieces on the runway and not even realize what it’s made with.
+You probably have admired one of these fashion pieces on the runway and not even realized what it's made with.
 This woven textile has been used to make tunics, dresses, jackets, and blouses.
-Leading fashion brands have incorporated it into their collection and have recorded success.
-So you may want to check your dresser.
-A tapestry weave may be lying around somewhere.
+Leading fashion brands have incorporated it into their collections with mixed success.

 Modern Day Tapestry

 Modern-day tapestry weave owes much of its relevance to the Art and Craft Movement headed by Williams Morris in England.
-This movement revived many of the old crafts and vision of creative energy lost during the French Revolution.
-Today, most tapestries are rather a reproduction of the originals in the museum rather than hand woven.
+This movement revived many of the old crafts and creative energy lost during the French Revolution.
+Today, most tapestries are reproductions of originals in the museum rather than hand woven.

 For the love of comfort and efficiency, tapestry today is taking to modern technologies.
 New techniques and processes have been invented to help relieve the stress of long hand-weaving processes.
+These inventions have made beautiful tapestry pieces more affordable than they once were.
 In addition, materials for tapestry are now easily accessible.
 Hence, weavers use this advantage to make beautiful art pieces far from what was typically viewed as tapestry.
-In addition, these inventions have made the beautiful pieces a little more affordable than usual.

 Maintaining Tapestry Weave

-Not that anyone does, but if you don’t find much joy regularly cleaning, owning a piece made with tapestry weave is probably one of the best things that could happen.
+Not that anyone does, but if you don't find much joy regularly cleaning, owning a piece made with tapestry weave is probably one of the best things.

 Maintaining a tapestry weave requires little or no effort at all.
-Your piece of tapestry wouldn’t need more than a few light cleaning sessions to remain stain and dust-free all year.
-To clean it, you’ll need to gently dust off the piece with a soft cloth or vacuum.
+You'll need to gently dust off the piece with a soft cloth to clean it.
 Never put a tapestry weave under direct sunlight.
-If you want to maintain its color and prevent shrinkage, that advice is invaluable.
+That advice is invaluable if you want to maintain its color and prevent shrinkage.

-If you must iron, place a bed sheet or any dye-free cloth over it and iron over low or medium heat.
-To clean a fashion piece made of tapestry, it is advisable to take your clothes to a dry cleaner, someone with experience in fabric maintenance.
+If you must iron, place a bed sheet or any dye-free cloth over it and iron with low or medium heat.
+To clean a fashion piece made of tapestry, it is advisable to take your clothes to a dry cleaner with cleaning tapestry experience.

 What is Tapestry Weave - In Conclusion

-When you buy a piece of art or a fashion piece made with tapestry weave, you can’t help but be captivated by its beauty and uniqueness.
+When you buy a piece of art or a fashion piece made with tapestry weave, you can't help but be captivated by its beauty, texture, and uniqueness.
 This historic craft has stood the test of time and remains one of the oldest surviving forms of woven textile.
-While it’s not too showy, it can easily become the cynosure of all eyes.
-Its rich history and growth over the years mean it scores extra points for durability and quality.
-All that uniqueness aside, a tapestry is fragile and quite difficult to make.
+Its rich history and growth mean it has scored extra points for durability and quality.
+All that uniqueness aside, a tapestry is fragile and difficult to make.
 This is why many historical tapestry pieces are often hung vertically to protect them.
-This is why it’s beneficial that it doesn’t require too much effort to stay clean.